 Depression is a serious global problem.
 It’s the leading cause of disability worldwide, is linked to over half of all suicides, and affects some 350 million people.
 Worse still, the prevalence of depression is increasing; the World Health Organisation estimates that depression will become the leading overall contributor to the global burden of disease by 2030.

-At Imperial College, our own research has focused on the brain effects of psychedelics, using cutting-edge brain imaging techniques such as fMRI and MEG.
-In 2012, we published a paper reporting that psilocybin changes brain activity in a manner that is consistent with a large range of effective treatments for depression.
+Psilocybin changes brain activity in a manner that is consistent with a large range of effective treatments for depression.
 More specifically, we found that circuits that are over-active and reinforced in depression become loosened and normalised under psilocybin.
-Briefly, psilocybin works on the serotonin system.
-Serotonin is a chemical messenger in the brain that is linked to the regulation of mood.
-Broadly speaking, increased serotonin signalling is associated with elevated mood, and psilocybin (which, molecularly, looks a lot like serotonin) works to mimic some of serotonin’s actions.
-That psilocybin does this, may explain why it may be useful in the treatment of depression.
+Psilocybin works to mimic some serotonin actions.
+That psilocybin does this, may explain why it may be useful in depression.

 All research depends on funding and if the funds aren’t there, the research simply can’t happen.So, if you believe in our vision and conviction to try and improve the lives of patients suffering from depression, then please give us your support!
 This is an incredibly worthwhile cause and we are perfectly placed to deliver on it.